thuanvh/fastapidemo/README.md

 - test_db.py    Test with database integration
 - test_integration.py Test with integration of API

+The testing script using pytest for testing, boto3 for query REST API url and DynamoDB checking inserted data.

 Run the test script as the following command
 ```
 pytest